OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/active-directory/develop/active-directory-v2-devquickstarts-node-web.md

     });

   // POST /auth/openid/return
-  //   Use passport.authenticate() as route middleware tooauthenticate the
+  //   Use passport.authenticate() as route middleware to authenticate the
   //   request.
-If authentication fails, hello user is redirected back toothe
+If authentication fails, the user is redirected back to the
   //   sign-in page.
-Otherwise, hello primary route function is called.
+Otherwise, the primary route function is called.
-  //   In this example, it redirects hello user toohello home page.
+  //   In this example, it redirects the user to the home page.

   app.post('/auth/openid/return',
     passport.authenticate('azuread-openidconnect', { failureRedirect: '/login' }),